SkillsUnion/tamkeen-cloud/logistics/required-software.md

 #### Configure Git default branch

-Set the default Git branch to `main` as per GitHub's (and Rocket's) latest convention.
+Set the default Git branch to `main` as per GitHub's (and this bootcamp's) latest convention.
 Some older versions of Git may still use `master` as the default branch name.

 ```bash
 git config --global init.defaultBranch main